 Alternatively, hop on your bike or rent one to travel between the locations you want to visit.
 Local cycling companies like RentABike and Escape Bicycle Tours & Rentals offer bikes for rent by the hour, the day and even by the week.
 And the bike comes with everything you need; a helmet and a bike lock.

-For other budget-friendly ways to experience Ottawa in the warmer months, check out our Free or Nearly Free Ottawa in Summer and Fall page!
+For other budget-friendly ways to experience Ottawa in the warmer months, check out our Free or nearly free Ottawa page!